rextechs/AzureIoTBootcamp/Day3-HOL2.md

 ## Step 7 : Build and Push Container Image

-Let's build the module and the container and upload (Push) the container to ACR.
+Let's build the module and the container and upload (Push) the container to ACR

 1. Make sure that your docker is running linux container

      - Click on the Up arrow at the low right corner of your desktop
-     - Then right click on the docker icon.
+     - Then right click on the docker icon
      - Select **Switch to Linux Containers...**.
 If the menu has an item of **Switch to Windows Containers...**, it means that the it's been switched to linux containers already.
      ![Docker container](images/IntelligentEdge/switch-container.png)

-2. Select and right click on `deployment.template.json` in the Explorer pane
+1. Select and right click on `deployment.template.json` in the Explorer pane

-3. Click `Build and Push IoT Edge Solution`
+1. Click `Build and Push IoT Edge Solution`

     ![Build and Push](images/IntelligentEdge/Step7-01.png)

-4. Wait until build and push completes
+1. Wait until build and push completes
   You can see the progress in the `terminal window`

 1. Verify `deployment.amd64.json` is generated in `config` folder